hoplon/javelin/README.md

 Javelin provides a spreadsheet-like computing environment consisting of **cells**, **values**, and **formulas**.
-Cells are similar to Clojure atoms: they contain values, they can be dereferenced with `deref` or the `@` reader macro, and their contents are mutated using the `swap!` and `reset!` core functions.
-Formulas are ClojureScript expressions that may contain references to cells.
+Cells are similar to Clojure atoms: they contain values and they can be dereferenced with `deref` or the `@` reader macro.
+Formulas are ClojureScript expressions that may contain references to other cells.

 **Input cells**
 * contain values that are updated explicitly using `reset!` or `swap!`.